-Huskies and Malamutes aren’t the easiest of dogs to buy presents for are they?
-No doubt they’d love anything you put before them, but the issue is, most of the regular dog toys just aren’t strong enough for snow dogs jaws.
-The majority of toys are destroyed within a matter of minutes, if they last an hour then it’s a bonus.
+Huskies and Malamutes aren’t the easiest of dogs to buy presents for, are they?
+No doubt they’d love anything you put before them, but the issue is, most of the traditional dog toys aren’t strong enough for snow dogs jaws.
+The majority of toys are destroyed within minutes; if they last an hour, then it’s a bonus.
 We’ve tried and tested just about all there is to offer and here are our top 10 favourite toys/brands, in no particular order.

 1. Kong Toys and Food Dispensers

-In my house, we have many varieties of Kong Treat dispensing toys as well as other Kong interactive toys.
+In my house, we have many varieties of Kong Treat dispensing toys and other Kong interactive toys.

-In order to make the grade they have to be tough enough to stand up to Snow Dog jaws and they have to provide fun for the dogs too.
+To make the grade, they have to be tough enough to stand up to Snow Dog jaws, and they have to provide fun for the dogs.

-- Kongs – The good old stand by Kongs can be filled with a variety of goodies and the fillings can be frozen to add an extra dimension of fun for dog.
+- Kongs – The good old standby Kongs can be filled with various goodies, and you can free the filings to add an extra dimension of fun for the dog.

-- Kong Wobbler – This big boy is a hard plastic treat dispenser that is weighted on the bottom and made to it “wobble” but it always stands back up right.
-Dogs have to keep nosing and knocking this toy over to get the treats to fall out.
-The two halves of the toy screw apart for easy filling.
+- Kong Wobbler – This big boy is a rugged plastic treat dispenser weighted on the bottom and made to it “wobble”, but it always stands back upright.
+Dogs have to keep nosing and knocking this toy over to get the treats to fall out—the two halves of the toy screw apart for easy filling.
 My dogs will knock this toy about for an hour trying to get the last treat out.

-- Kong Stuff A Ball – A fun ball with lots of slots and hollow center to load up with yummy treats plus the same Kong sturdiness we have grown to expect from Kong Products.
+- Kong Stuff A Ball – A fun ball with lots of slots and a hollow centre to load up with yummy treats, plus the identical Kong sturdiness we have grown to expect from Kong Products.

-- Kong Genius Leo – This rubber toy can be picked up, carried, as well as chewed on (with supervision).
-It also has a hollow middle to hide some yummy treats.
-A great boredom buster.
+- Kong Genius Leo – This rubber toy can be picked up, carried, as well as chewing on (with supervision).
+It also has a hollow middle to hide some yummy treats—a great boredom buster.

 These are just a few of the offerings from Kong.
 Check out their web page to see their full line of toys.